Jensen-Mourat/js-sanitizer/README.md

 # js-sanitizer

-Sanitize js code passed as string.
-It is a js sanitizer and not an Html sanitizer!
+Sanitize js code provided as string.
+This is a js sanitizer and not an Html sanitizer!
 Prevents any js code written as a string to access global variables (In Node , and window in browser).

 ## Motivation